SeBassTian23/CalendarHeatmap/README.md

 ## Data

 The provided date needs to be a valid [date format] that can be interpreted by [Moment.js].
-The date needs to provide at least year month and day, e.g. `YYYY-MM-DD`.
+The date needs to provide at least with year month and day, e.g. `YYYY-MM-DD` or as a unix timestamp e.g. `1578518342658`.

 ```JavaScript
 // Provide dates as an array of objects.